kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

          //...omitted.
 See below
      }

-Next the 4-node is "split" into two 2-nodes: one that contains the smallest key in ``node4``, and that adopts node4's two left most childre; the other will contains node4's largest key and adopts node4's two right most children.
+Next the 4-node is "split" into two 2-nodes: one that contains the smallest key in ``node4`` and that adopts node4's two left most childre; the other will contains node4's largest key and adopts node4's two right most children.
 The smaller 2-node is simply pnode downsized from a 3-node to a 2-node.
 The larger 2-node is allocated on the heap:

 .. code-block:: cpp

-    pnode->convertTo2Node(node4); // takes an rvalue: Node4&&
+    pnode->convertTo2Node(std::move(node4)); // takes an rvalue: Node4&&

     std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

 Next, split handles three cases:

-1. when pnode is the root, it calls CreateNewRoot to add a new root node above pnode
+1. when pnode is the root, ``CreateNewRoot()`` is called to add a new root node above pnode

 .. code-block:: cpp